 The first step is to make the crust.
 We use graham crackers, a lot of butter, and a little sugar.
 We combine these together to make a sort of breadcrumb mix.
 This mix is pressed into a baking pan and then baked to firm it up.

-While it is baking, we make the filling.
+While it is baking, we make the filling for this simple dessert recipe.
 There aren’t any really ‘fancy’ ingredients (what would you expect from a cheesecake mix that was invented in the ’50s?)
 The main flavors running through are creamy cheese, a hint of sweetness, and perhaps just the slightest hint of vanilla.

 Once the pie crust is ready, we allow it to cool and then pour in our filling before baking again.
 What you should be left with is a slightly puffy and really tasty slice of heaven.

 But we don’t stop there.
 The final flourish is another topping of smooth sour cream, mixed with a large helping of powder sugar.

 Ok, all set?
 Here is our authentic Homemade Sara Lee Cheesecake Recipe

 Here are some great tips to make sure you get a perfect Sara Lee Cheesecake.

 - Our Homemade Sara Lee cheesecake can be frozen!
 Just like the original.
 Once you have completed the final step of our recipe, simply allow your cheesecake to cool.
 Cover it and pop it in the freezer.